Harvey House Museum - Florence, Kansas

 In time the railroads added dining cars and Pullman cars and fewer passengers stopped at the Florence Harvey House.
 The last train to be fed was March 31, 1900.

-The Clifton Hotel/Harvey House was divided into sections, and two portions were moved to other parts of Florence.
-IN April 1971, the Florence Historical Society purchased the remaining wing of the building and six lots.
+The Clifton Hotel/Harvey House was divided into sections, and moved to other parts of Florence.
+In April 1971, the Florence Historical Society purchased this wing of the building and six lots.
 Today's Harvey House Museum is in beautiful condition.
 The building is only open by appointment, but the members of the HIstorical Society are delighted to show the Harvey House to individuals or groups of any size.

 You may even schedule a group meal in the Harvey House Museum, served by costumed "Harvey House Girls."
 The menu is relish plate, French coleslaw, roast sirloin of Beef Au Jus, Fred Harvey whipped potatoes, beef gravy, Asparagus, fresh baked rolls, raspberry preserves, Charlotte of peaches, sweet whipped cream, assorted cheese & fruit tray, coffee, tea, and milk.